gkellogg/gkellogg.github.io/_posts/2012-03-18-a-new-rdfa-test-harness.md

 [RDFa Core 1.1](http://www.w3.org/TR/rdfa-core/), [RDFa 1.1 Lite](http://www.w3.org/TR/rdfa-lite/), and [XHTML+RDFa 1.1](http://www.w3.org/TR/xhtml-rdfa/) as W3C Standards.

-I&#8217;ve been using RDFa for a couple of years, originally as part of the [Connected Media Experience](http://connectedmediaexperience.org/),
+I've been using RDFa for a couple of years, originally as part of the [Connected Media Experience](http://connectedmediaexperience.org/),

 and lately because

-I&#8217;ve become passionate about the Semantic Web.
+I've become passionate about the Semantic Web.
 For the last 10 months, or so, this has extended to my becoming an Invited Expert

-in the W3C, where I&#8217;ve worked on RDFa, [HTML microdata](http://www.w3.org/TR/microdata-rdf/) and [JSON-LD](http://json-ld.org/).
+in the W3C, where I've worked on RDFa, [HTML microdata](http://www.w3.org/TR/microdata-rdf/) and [JSON-LD](http://json-ld.org/).

 This is an introductory blog post on the creation of a new [RDFa Test Suite](http://rdfa.info/test-suite/).
 Here we discuss the use of